Microsoft Secure Score

 - Global reader

-Microsoft Secure Score is a numerical summary of your security posture based on system configurations, user behavior and other security related measurements; it is not an absolute measurement of how likely your system or data will be breached.
-Rather, it represents the extent to which you have adopted security controls in your Microsoft environment which can help offset the risk of being breached.
-No online service is completely immune from security breaches, and secure score should not be interpreted as a guarantee against security breach in any manner.
+Microsoft Secure Score is a numerical summary of your security posture based on system configurations, user behavior, and other security-related measurements.
+It isn't an absolute measurement of how likely your system or data will be breached.
+Rather, it represents the extent to which you have adopted security controls in your Microsoft environment that can help offset the risk of being breached.
+No online service is immune from security breaches, and secure score shouldn't be interpreted as a guarantee against security breach in any manner.

 We want to hear from you